Unix Computing

 • The essentials are homebrew and XQuartz ...

 • macOS Workspace Setup by Nenad Novaković covers the basic install of Xcode (command line tools), the package manager homebrew (with great hints for brew command use for common unix tools and also macOS GUI tools), and support services like up-to-date Apache httpd, dnsmasq, php, etc. (written July 2018).
-From Nenad's article, just 4 shell commands entered in a Terminal window get you the basic setup for new users:

 • OS-X/macOS hacks